guicostads/codewars-1/README.md

 # codewars-1
 Solution to 6th kyu codewars kata.

+### The challenge

-### Delete occurrences of an element if it occurs more than n times
+Delete occurrences of an element if it occurs more than n times

 Enough is enough!